Nine-banded armadillo: Predation

 If alarmed, nine-banded armadillos can flee with surprising speed.
 Occasionally, a large predator may be able to ambush the armadillo before it can clear a distance, and breach the hard carapace with a well-placed bite or swipe.
 If the fleeing escape fails, the armadillo may quickly dig a shallow trench and lodge itself inside.
 Predators are rarely able to dislodge the animal once it has burrowed itself, and abandon their prey when they cannot breach the armadillo's armor or grasp its tapered tail.
 Due to their softer carapaces, juvenile armadillos are more likely to fall victim to natural predation and their cautious behavior generally reflects this.
 Young nine-banded armadillos tend to forage earlier in the day and are more wary of the approach of an unknown animal (including humans) than are adults.
 Their known natural predators include cougars (perhaps the leading predator), maned wolves, coyotes, black bears, red wolves, jaguars, alligators, bobcats, and large raptors.
-By far the leading predator of nine-banded armadillos today is humans, as armadillos are locally harvested for their meat and shells and many thousands fall victim to auto accidents every year.
+By far the leading predator of nine-banded armadillos today is humans, as armadillos are locally harvested for their meat and shells and many thousands fall victim to roadkill caused by auto accidents every year.

 Reproduction

 Mating takes place during a two-to-three month long mating season, which occurs from July–August in the Northern Hemisphere and November–January in the Southern Hemisphere.
 A single egg is fertilized, but implantation is delayed for three to four months to ensure the young will not be born during an unfavorable time.
-Once the zygote does implant in the uterus, a gestation period of four months occurs, during which the zygote splits into four identical embryos, attached by a common placenta.
+Once the zygote does implant in the uterus, a gestation period of four months occurs, after which the zygote splits into four identical embryos via collapse of the common amnion and subsequent division of the embryonic shield.
+Each of the four embryos has a separate amnion and umbilical cord, but all four are attached to a common placenta.
 They are born in March and weigh 3 oz.
 After birth, the quadruplets remain in the burrow, living off the mother's milk for about three months.
 They then begin to forage with the mother, eventually leaving after six months to a year.

-Nine-banded armadillos reach sexual maturity at the age of one year, and reproduce every year for the rest of their 12–to-15 year lifespans.
+Nine-banded armadillos reach sexual maturity at the age of one year, and reproduce every year for the rest of their 12-to-15-year lifespans.
 A single female can produce up to 56 young over the course of her life.
-This high reproductive rate is a major cause of the species’ rapid expansion.
+This high reproductive rate is a major cause of the species' rapid expansion.